tier4/awkernel/README.md

-# O4OS: Open Intelligent Vehicle Operating System
+# Autoware Kernel

-Open Intelligent Vehicle Operating System (O4OS) is a safe and realtime operating system supporting isolated zero-copy communications written in Rust.
+Autoware kernel is a safe and realtime operating system supporting isolated zero-copy communications written in Rust.

-- Open = O
-- Intelligent Vehicle = IV = 4
-- Operating System = OS

 ## Progress